Arbitration inter-frame spacing

-Arbitration inter-frame spacing (AIFS), in wireless LAN communications, is a method of prioritizing one Access Category (AC) over the other, such as giving voice or video priority over email.
+Arbitration inter-frame spacing (AIFS), in wireless LAN communications, is a method of prioritizing one access category (AC) over the other, such as giving voice or video priority over email.
 AIFS functions by shortening or expanding the period a wireless node has to wait before it is allowed to transmit its next frame.
 A shorter AIFS period means a message has a higher probability of being transmitted with low latency, which is particularly important for delay-critical data such as voice or streaming video.

 AIFS is a time interval between frames being transmitted under the IEEE 802.11e EDCA MAC.
-It depends on the Access Category and generally depends on the AIFSN, or AIFS-number.
-AIFS is defined by the formula AIFSN[AC] * ST + SIFS, where the AIFSN depends on the Access Category.
+AIFS is defined by$$\textrm{AIFS} = \textrm{AIFSN[AC]} \cdot \textrm{ST} + \textrm{SIFS},$$where AIFSN (the so-called AIFS-number, a 4-bit integer with a minimum value of 2) depends on the AC.
 Slot time ST (also denoted by $\sigma$) is dependent on the physical layer.
 Short Interframe Space (SIFS) is the time between a DATA and ACK frame.

 AIFSN[AC] will be set by the AP in the EDCA Parameter set in beacon and probe response frames.
-If it is not set then the STA has to use the default values.
+If it is not set then the STA has to use the following default values:

 The IEEE 802.11e EDCA MAC has been adopted as part of the IEEE 802.11p standard for Wireless Access in Vehicular Environments (WAVE).